Ferris State Bulldogs football, 2020–present: 2024

-Junior quarterback Tristan Chambliss completed 226 of 367 passes (61.6%) for 2,925 yards, 26 touchdowns, six interceptions, and a 148.6 passer efficiency rating.
+Junior quarterback Trinidad Chambliss completed 226 of 367 passes (61.6%) for 2,925 yards, 26 touchdowns, six interceptions, and a 148.6 passer efficiency rating.
 Chambliss also tallied 1,019 rushing yards and led the team in scoring with 150 points on 25 rushing touchdowns.
 In April 2025, Chambliss announced that, rather than return to Ferris State for his senior year, he was transferring to Ole Miss.

 Kannon Katzer was the team's leading ground-gainer with 1,128 rushing yards on 128 carries, an average of 8.8 yards per carry.

 Senior Emari O'Brien was the leading receiver with 48 catches for 657 yards.

 2025

 The 2025 Ferris State Bulldogs football team represents Ferris State University as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC) during the 2025 NCAA Division II football season.
 Tony Annese is expected to lead the team in his 14th season as the Bulldogs' head coach.